• Tools

 Input Parameters:

-• CustomerID: The ID of the customer to delete, must be a valid integer
+• CustomerID: ID of the customer to delete (string).

 Options: